A reader writes…

 - Sweating will flatten hair fast.
 Be mindful of this while under the lights

-- To better control, the amount of product you use, avoid spraying product directly onto your hair.
+- Avoid spraying product directly onto your hair.
 Instead, spray it onto a finishing brush/comb.
-As a last resort spray product onto super clean hands then gently run them through your hair while avoiding the roots
+As a last resort, spray the product onto clean hands then gently run them through your hair while avoiding the roots

 - Avoid standing “straight on” to the camera.
 Instead, try to position yourself at a slight angle as this will visually add a little dimension to your hair and highlight your facial angles